Studying IP at UNH Law

 Graduate students at the Franklin Pierce Center for IP often include foreign IP lawyers, corporate professionals, government officials & policy makers, leaders of NGOs, and international academics.
 This provides all of our students with the opportunity to benefit from a diverse community of cultures and perspectives.

-Integrating Social Justice and IP
+Integrating Public Policy and IP

 The tradition of linking intellectual property to public interest and social justice work has a long history at UNH Law.
 In developing countries, there is a growing demand for properly trained intellectual property professionals.
 This is precisely where the Franklin Pierce Center for IP fills a critical need with its commitment to provide educational opportunities for professionals from around the world.